Skip to main content

 Use of PEMFs in Other Situations that Affect Sleep

-Another study about Lower Intensity Transcranial Magnetotherapy (TMT) was used in 32 patients with alcoholism.
-These individuals also had other complimentary therapies and a control group was treated with a placebo procedure.
-TMT was used for 10 daily procedures for 10-20 minutes.
-The TMT therapy showed increased physical exercise, better wellbeing, improved mood, and decreased alcohol cravings.
+Another study investigated lower-intensity Transcranial Magnetotherapy (TMT) in 32 patients with alcoholism.
+Participants also received complementary approaches, while a control group underwent a placebo procedure.
+TMT was administered in 10 daily sessions lasting 10–20 minutes.
+Participants in the TMT group showed improvements in physical activity, mood, and overall well-being, along with reduced alcohol cravings.

 Is PEMF Therapy Safe?